Stochastic Forced 3D Navier-Stokes Equations in $\mathbb{H}^{1/2}$-Space: Introduction

 with undetermined local characteristics $u(t, \xi)$, where $\circ$ denotes the integration of Stratonovich type.
 In the flow \eref{SF}, the random field $\zeta (t, \xi)\circ\dot{\mathcal{W}}(t)$ models the turbulent part of the velocity field, while $u(t, \xi)$ models its regular component, this idea of splitting up the velocity field into a sum of slow oscillating (deterministic) component and fast oscillating (stochastic) component can be traced back to the works of Reynolds in 1880s as mentioned in \cite{MR04}.

 By the classical scheme of Newtonian fluid mechanics, Mikulevicius and Rozovskii derived the following stochastic forced Navier–Stokes equations

-During recent decades, the research on the well-posedness and asymptotic properties of stochastic forced Navier-Stokes equations (\ref{sNS01}) have been widely investigated, the interested readers can refer to \cite{AKX25,AV24,DD03,FL21,FR08,HM06,HZZ,Kim10} and the references therein.
+where $\tilde{p}$ denotes the unknown pressure, see \cite[Section 2]{MR04} for more details.
+During recent decades, the research on the well-posedness and asymptotic properties of stochastic forced Navier-Stokes equations (\ref{sNS01}) have been widely investigated, the interested readers can refer to \cite{AKX25,AV24,BBP22,BZPW,CD19,DD03,FL21,FR08,HM06,HZZ,KNS20,Kim10,LR1} and the references therein.